micahpinto/vhdl-projects/Multiplexed-7Segment-Display-Controller/README.md

 A 4-digit number (e.g., **1234**) on four 7-segment displays, with optional decimal points on each digit.

-## Note

-Instead of displaying all four digits simultaneously, the system rapidly cycles through each display:
+Note-Instead of displaying all four digits simultaneously, the system rapidly cycles through each display:
 ```
 Time 0-1ms: Display 0 ON (shows digit 0)
 Time 1-2ms: Display 1 ON (shows digit 1)